-In order to provide equitable opportunity to all qualified organizations, the Community Foundation awards no more than two Nonprofit Scholarships (one grant per person) within a 12-month period to a single 501(c)(3) nonprofit organization in the Foundation’s seven-county service area.
-If an application is declined, the applicant may reapply for the next funding cycle.
+In order to provide equitable opportunity to all qualified organizations, the Community Foundation awards no more than two Nonprofit Scholarships (one grant per individual) within a 12-month period to a single 501(c)(3) nonprofit organization in the Foundation’s ten-county service area.
+If an application is declined, the applicant may reapply for another professional development opportunity.

-Nonprofit Scholarships support professional seminars and training opportunities not covered by existing budget plans.
+Nonprofit Scholarships support professional seminars and training opportunities not covered by existing operating budgets.
 Trainings can vary from one-day, skill-building courses to multi-day, career-enhancing seminars.
 Associated costs, such as travel, lodging, fuel, meals, and childcare, are allowable expenditures.
 Please be aware that tuition for college degrees will not be supported through Nonprofit Scholarships.

 This program is limited to supporting the individual development of a staff member or board member.
 In-house group training sessions, webinars, and training opportunities that focus on administrative functions cannot be considered under this program.
-This program does not support board trainings or strategic planning sessions.
+In addition, this program does not support board trainings or strategic planning sessions.

-The maximum funding request is $1,000.
+- The maximum funding request is $1,000.
 Notification of grant decision is usually made within one month of the deadline.
-Application deadlines for 2018 are:

 If you have any questions or are unsure whether a specific training opportunity is a good fit for the Nonprofit Scholarships program, please contact Ingrid Cunyus, Grants and Scholarships Manager, at firstname.lastname@example.org.

 Below are guidelines for the Nonprofit Scholarship program as well as an application and, for awarded scholarships, a reporting form.
-Please do not submit an application for a professional development opportunity that will occur prior to the deadline or within two weeks after the deadline.
-Scholarships are awarded approximately one month after each deadline.
-Report forms are due 60 days after the professional development opportunity.
+Report forms are due 30 days after the professional development opportunity.